Frequently Asked Question for PLS Program

 such an error message.
 If you definitely need such a mapping,

-then the "consistent naming across subjects" rule can not be
+then the "consistent naming across subjects" rule cannot be

 kept, and you will have to uncheck the "File name are the same